ishmeetkaur7/MusicBelt/README.md

 # MusicBelt
-MusicBelt- A musical seatbelt for kids
+MusicBelt- A musical seatbelt for kids which encourages them to wear their seatbelt while keeping them engaged.
+Checkout the website for more: https://sites.google.com/iiitd.ac.in/musicbelt/home